Bunion Surgery Perth

 How Are First Toe Bunions Treated?

 Bunions can be treated conservatively or with surgical correction.
-It is important to consider conservative treatment before pursuing surgical options.
+It is important to opt for a conservative form of treatment before pursuing surgical options for bunion removal procedures.

-Dr Pocklington is both a Podiatric Surgeon (foot and ankle specialist surgeon) and trained podiatrist with extensive understanding of the form and function of the foot before and after surgery.
+Dr Pocklington, our bunion specialist, is both a podiatric surgeon (foot and ankle specialist surgeon) and trained podiatrist with extensive understanding of the form and function of the foot before and after surgery.
 This includes consideration of conservative as well as surgical intervention and the overall function (biomechanics of your foot).

 Conservative care for a bunion includes accommodation and support with shoe modification, intrinsic muscles strengthening, as well as taping and strapping and more.3 While a bunion cannot be corrected via conservative measures, comfort and function can be maximised without the need for surgical intervention.
 Dr Pocklington can fully assess your toe and feet to determine which treatment is best for you.

 When Should I Consider 1st Toe Bunion Surgery?

 If conservative measures are not able to alleviate your discomfort or the deviation of your first toe is significant then 1st toe bunion surgery in Perth should be considered.
 The goal of a bunion surgery is to restore the normal shape and function of the 1st toe and foot.

 The key result is reduction or resolution of pain and a healthy return to normal activities.
 As a Podiatric Surgeon, Dr Pocklington is a foot and ankle specialist trained extensively in procedures used to treat 1st toe bunions and can assist you in deciding whether surgery is right for you.